nazar/charbit/source/_posts/mvp-for-stakeholders-project-managers-and-architects.md

  of Javascript build systems that automate much of the mundane tasks.
 Several frameworks ship with built-in build tools (i.e. [Rake](http://en.wikipedia.org/wiki/Rake_%28software%29) with [Rails](http://rubyonrails.org/).

-1. Use a seed or a scaffolding tool such as [Yeoman](http://yeoman.io) or to do away with writing boilerplate code.
+1. Use a seed or a scaffolding tool such as [Yeoman](http://yeoman.io) to do away with writing boilerplate code.

 1. Use third-party libraries, components, plugins, engines etc as much as possible to avoid re-inventing the wheel.